Screeding a floor

 Floor screeding

-Next you have to draw the mark lines around the walls of your room.
-Therefore, you can use either a water level or a laser level to determine the level around the corners of the room.
+Next you have to draw the guidance lines around the walls of your room.
+Therefore, you should use either a water level or a laser level to to set the marks around the corners of the room.

-Next, you have to join the marks by using caulk line.
+Next, you have to join the guidance marks, by using a caulk line.
 It is essential to mark the maximum level of the cement screed on the walls, otherwise you won’t be able to get the job done in a professional manner.
+Make sure the guidance lines are highly visible.

 Screeding floor